⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Total Addressable Market - The global pharmaceutical market is projected to exceed US$2 trillion by 2029, driven by an aging population, rising chronic disease prevalence, and medical innovation.
+• Total Addressable Market - The global pharmaceutical market is estimated at US$1.5 trillion and growing, driven by aging populations, increasing chronic disease prevalence, and scientific advancements.

 Competitor